php-fig/fig-standards/proposed/http-client/http-client-meta.md

 * The purpose of this PSR is not to support asynchronous HTTP clients.
 * This PSR will not include how to configure a HTTP client.
 It does only specify the default behaviours.
+* The purpose is not to be opinionated about the use of middlewares (PSR-15).

 ## People